Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Related Work

 \section{Related Work}

-We look at a selection of work at the crossing of machine learning and self-adaptation, focusing on approaches for (i) dealing with concept drift in self-adaptive systems, and (ii) improving the performance of machine learning in self-adaptive systems, and (iii) dealing with unknowns.
+We look at a selection of work at the crossing of machine learning and self-adaptation, focusing on approaches for (i) \re{dealing with concept drift in machine learning,} (ii) dealing with concept drift in self-adaptive systems, (iii) improving the performance of machine learning in self-adaptive systems, and (iv) dealing with unknowns in self-adaptive systems.